levycampelo/articles/linux-adicionar-novo-disco/README.md

 First sector (34-8589934558, default = 2048) or {+-}size{KMGTP}:
 Last sector (2048-8589934558, default = 8589934558) or {+-}size{KMGTP}:
 Current type is 'Linux filesystem'
-Hex code or GUID (L to show codes, Enter = 8300): 8e00 Changed type of partition to 'Linux LVM'
+Hex code or GUID (L to show codes, Enter = 8300): 8e00 << código do tipo da partição Changed type of partition to 'Linux LVM'

 Command (? for help): p